todogroup/osposurvey/2019/questions.md

 * No license
 * Other (please specify)

-37. Why do you use open source software?
-* To save on licensing costs
+37. Of the following options, what are the top three benefits your company receives by using open source software?
+* Developer satisfaction
+* Development speed
+* Functionality
+* Performance and stability
+* Quality of code
+* Reliable support and/or consulting services
+* Security
-* To provide flexibility and choice on software vendors
+* Technology flexibility and extensibility
-* Because my managed service provider recommended so
-* As a negotiation tactic while dealing with software vendors
-* All the above
-* Other
+* Total cost of ownership (licenses and developer time)

 38. To what degree do you perceive the following companies to be “good open source community citizens” in terms of their contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?
 >{Excellent Above Average Average Below Average Very Poor Don't know}